ADC

 Brig Sanjay Kumar Ahuja | ADC to President | President House, DelhiWhat is ADC?

-ADC to President Brig Sanjay Kumar Ahuja has 2 years & 4 months of professional experience in ADC.
-Here is how ADC to President Brig Sanjay Kumar Ahuja detailed ADC:
+ADC to President Brig Sanjay Kumar Ahuja has worked in ADC for 2 years & 4 months.
+According to ADC to President Brig Sanjay Kumar Ahuja, ADC is:

 An ADC is generally a junior officer who is an aide to senior officials of the rank of Maj Gen and above in the armed forces.
 From the forces point of view, Generals are commanders of strategic forces and perform a lot of administrative duties.
 They require someone to help them out by keeping tab of every issue that comes forth.